 To have a growth mindset means continuing to look at ways of improving our health, habits, responses, relationships, and work output.
 It’s very easy to start letting things slide.
 But this doesn’t mean that we should feel shame about what we are doing now or have done in the past.
-It simply means having the discipline to look honestly at our habits and scanning those habits for anything that we can improve.
+It simply means having the discipline to look honestly at our habits and scan those habits for anything that we can improve.
 It’s all about breaking through that resistance to change.
 And as we all know, there can be no growth without change!

 Vices and Virtues

 Today, we are using a list of the seven vices commonly referred to as ‘the seven deadly sins’ together with the Tarot.
 We begin with identifying which of the seven vices is our main vice.
 You may already be aware of what your main vice is but have a look at the list anyway because you also need to identify the corresponding virtue.

 Read through the list below and stop where you feel resistance.
 This is the area your Higher Self wants you to develop now.
 Simply observe without judgment.
 If you do judge yourself, state out loud: ‘I forgive myself for judging myself for __________’ Focus on one vice/area to improve for now.
 Doing focused work on replacing one vice with the corresponding virtue is better than spreading yourself thin by trying to fix everything at once.

 Lust – Purity/Chastity